gnyers/python-tuesday/session4/README.rst

 Access to databases via DB API driver
 -------------------------------------

+Similar to other programming languages and applications, accessing databases from Python will require some middleware.
 The different layers when accessing a database:

 .. class:: style2